ViolaFerretti/Thermoelectric_Materials/README.md

 In the end, the computed thermoelectric quantities depend on three main parameters of the material: the energy gap, the chemical potential and on the thermal lattice conductivity.

 # 2. Setup
-## 2.1 Using Anaconda
+## Using Anaconda or Windows
-In the Anaconda Prompt, do the following steps.
+Do the following steps, either in the Anaconda Prompt or in the Windows Prompt.
 ### (a) Clone the repository
 Write:
 ```